CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Alerter

-Alerter monitors Redis' persistent alert input queue and transforms the related submission and all its results into an Alert.
-It then saves the related Alert into the datastore.
-An alert may be derived from another one and sent for reprocessing with an alternate list of services if certain criteria are met.
+The Alerter monitors Redis' persistent Alert input queue and transforms the related submission and all its results into an Alert.
+It then saves the related Alert into the Datastore.
+An Alert may be derived from another Alert and sent for reprocessing with an alternate list of services if certain criteria are met.
 These criterias are defined in the Post-Processing actions.

-An alert is made of:
+An Alert is made up of:

 - The list of specific import tags with their type and verdict
 - The list of all heuristics triggered